 - Salivary gland problems

-Medication side effects, such as dry mouth or a metallic taste, can change how food or water tastes, which can also cause a loss of appetite.
+Medication side effects, such as dry mouth or a metallic taste, can alter the taste of food or water, which can also lead to a loss of appetite.

-10 Reasons Why Seniors Lose Their Appetite (And How to Help)
+Top 10 Reasons Why Seniors Lose Their Appetite

 If a health or medication issue doesn’t cause loss of appetite, here are 10 other reasons someone might not want to eat.